AmanSK5/AAD-automation/README.md

 # Azure AD / Microsoft 365 User Automation

 PowerShell automation for onboarding and offboarding Microsoft 365 users using Microsoft Graph and Exchange Online.
-Yes, even with fancy tools like Runbook/Puppet/etc, PowerShell still is a good fit for common tasks in a Microsoft stack.
+Even with platforms like Runbooks, Puppet, or other automation tools, PowerShell remains a practical and effective option for common identity lifecycle tasks in Microsoft environments.

-This repository contains scripts designed for IT teams to standardise and automate common identity lifecycle tasks.
+This repository contains scripts designed for IT teams to standardise and automate user onboarding and offboarding processes.

 ---